 Passports for Pets USA to UK checklist

-Below is a checklist I’ve put together on passports for pets if you want to fly, cruise, ship, move or travel with cats or dogs from the States to Britain.
-If you own a private jet it doesn’t make a difference as pets aren’t allowed to take this VIP route into Britain.
-So far.
+Below is a checklist I’ve put together on passports for pets if you want to fly, cruise, ship, move or travel with cats or dogs (or ferrets) from the States to Britain.
+Below this are lots of further details and sources.

 Passport for Pets Guideline USA to UK – it’s all in the details